 With an updated browser, you will have a better Medtronic website experience.
 Update my browser now.

 The content of this website is exclusively reserved for Healthcare Professionals in countries with applicable health authority product registrations.

 Click “OK” to confirm you are a Healthcare Professional.

 Many insurance companies cover the cost of spinal cord stimulation (SCS).
 However, as with many pain treatments, your doctor will need approval from your insurance provider before you can receive treatment.
 Talk with your doctor or insurance company to find out what your coverage includes.
-This varies by region and insurer.
-Please check your policy.
+Most workers’ compensation carriers cover neurostimulators if approved before treatment.

 The SCS trial is designed to mimic what you’ll experience with the implanted device.
 Once your Medtronic neurostimulator is implanted, your doctor will adjust your Medtronic neurostimulator to optimize your pain relief.